-All costs associated with transducer replacement, other than the cost of the transducer itself, are specifically excluded from this Warranty.
+All costs associated with transducer replacement, other than the cost of the transducer itself, are specifically excluded from this warranty.

-Overtime premium labor portion of services outside of normal working hours is not covered by this Warranty.
+Overtime/premium labour portion of services outside of normal working hours is not covered by this warranty.

-Travel cost allowance on certain products with a suggested retail price below \$2500.00 is not authorized.
-When/or if repairs are necessary, these products must be forwarded to a Raymarine facility or an authorized dealer at owner's expense will be returned via surface carrier at no cost to the owner.
+When or if repairs are necessary, these products must be forwarded to a Raymarine facility or an approved Raymarine service agent, at owner's expense.